dogecoinfoundation/libdogecoin/doc/tools.md

 ## Overview

 If you are looking to just explore the functionality of Libdogecoin without building a complicated project yourself, look no further than the CLI tools provided in this repo.
 The first tool, `such`, is an interactive CLI application that allows you to perform all Essential address and transaction operations with prompts to guide you through the process.
-The second tool, `sendtx`, TODO IDK WHAT THIS ONE DOES
+The second tool, `sendtx`, handles the process of broadcasting a transaction built using Libdogecoin to eventually push it onto the blockchain.

 This document goes over the usage of these tools along with examples of how to use them.